Uberi/Yunit/doc/Main.md

 * _Two papers_ - test result/description.

 Tests that result in data will have an additional child node that can be expanded to show it.

+### YunitPorcelainStdOut

+    Tester := Yunit.Use(YunitPorcelainStdOut)

+This module writes the test results to the standard output in a format used by `runner.ps1`

+`runner.ps1 -file "*Tests.ahk" -Monitor $false`

+The results are displayed tab separated one per line, each entry being in the following form:

+    Result  Category  TestName  lineNumber  fileName  errorMessage  expectedValue  actualValue

+* _Result_ - result of the test ("PASS" or "FAIL").
+* _Category_ - category or categories that the test is located under, with subcategories separated by dots (Category.Subcategory.OtherCategory).
+* _TestName_ - name of the test being run.
+* _lineNumber_ - line number where exception ocurred.
+* _fileName_ - file where exception ocurred.
+* _errorMessage_ - the user provided error message (ex: `Yunit.that(1, 2, "msg")`).
+* _expectedValue_
+* _actualValue_

 Test Suites and Categories
 --------------------------